 Rioja today doesn’t correspond with Rioja of the past.
 It doesn’t correspond with the history of Rioja, going back to the vineyards and the villages, Burgundy style.

-The Bordeaux model
+Rioja and the Bordeaux model

 The incoming Bordelaise, who’d already had some influence in the region earlier in the century, brought with them a shift in focus.
 Large wineries, sourcing from many growers scattered throughout the region to produce large blends, which were then matured for a long time in small oak barrels, became the norm.
 But it’s a move away from the traditional focus of the region.